voxel/voxel-controls/README.md

 { speed: Number(0.0032)           // starting speed
 , walkMaxSpeed: Number(0.0056)        // max walking speed
 , runkMaxSpeed: Number(0.0112)        // max running speed
-, jumpMaxSpeed: Number(0.016)     // max jump speed
+, jumpAccel: Number(0.000085)       // jumping acceleration
-, jumpMaxTimer: Number(200)     // maximum amount of time jump will be applied in MS , jumpSpeed: Number(0.004)        // starting jump speed , jumpSpeedMove: Number(0.1)        // velocity modifier to use when moving laterally while in the middle of a jump , accelTimer: Number(200)       // time to reach full speed on X/Y , accelerationCurve: Function() // function(current, max) -> [0-1]
+, jumpTimer: Number(200)     // maximum amount of time jump will be applied in MS , jumpSpeedMove: Number(0.1)        // velocity modifier to use when moving laterally while in the middle of a jump , accelTimer: Number(200)       // time to reach full speed on X/Y , accelerationCurve: Function() // function(current, max) -> [0-1]